pacs.008.001.08 XSD schema and business logic

 <!-- ... -->

-The parties involved in the credit transfer are identified in the pacs.008.001.08 Creditor Transfer Transaction Information tag CdtTrfTxInf.
-This includes the Debtor (sender), the Creditor (beneficiary), and optionally the Ultimate Debtor or Ultimate Creditor if the payment is made on behalf of another party.
+The parties involved in the transfer are declared in CdtTrfTxInf.
+This includes the Debtor (payer), the Creditor (beneficiary), and optionally an Ultimate Debtor or Ultimate Creditor for on-behalf-of payments.

 <CdtTrfTxInf>